 We heard of your problems and I finally found you on the Web to get your address.
 We would like to offer you our support.

 My wife and I were Father Ted supporters and he had a cottage up here near Robertson.
 His brother I knew at Marrickville where I practised about 50 years ago.

 We were able to read most of the story on the Computer, which only confirmed what we had heard.
 We also read of it in the S.M.H.
-I am … Continue reading
+I am actually not a Cardinal … Continue reading

 From The Independent in London, Published: 08 September 2006